 There is an integral relationship between accepting life and people as they are, and enjoying a life with greater serenity.
 Acceptance leads to new choices, discoveries and possibilities—many unexpected—as well as reduced stress, worry, and resentment.
-In my forthcoming book, The Blessings of Acceptance, these and other blessings are explored in depth together with keys to practicing acceptance in our relationships and affairs.
+In my forthcoming book, The Gift of Acceptance, these and other blessings are explored in depth together with keys to practicing acceptance in our relationships and affairs.

 Let me highlight one important one for you.

 In these hectic, impersonal times, the need for close, intimate bonds and connection with friends, family and loved ones are more important than ever for our overall well-being.
 When people truly know you accept them, they don’t feel pressured or judged or “less than,” and trust develops and they feel safer in opening up to you.

 Take Leslie, for example.
 From a young age, she longed for contact from her dad after he had moved and remarried following a divorce from her mother.
 Well into her adult years, she waited anxiously for a phone call on her birthday, and an “I love you.”
 When her father came to town, she hoped that he would call and want to see her.
 When these things didn’t happen, she was always shattered.
 She wondered,

 “What did I do wrong?
 Why does he not want to be with me?
 How could he love his other family more?

 “Until one day, I saw my dad for who he was, and accepted his shortcomings…I began not to ‘expect.’
 I was then able to let go of all the anger, and all the things he was not doing somehow started to happen.
 Birthday cards, lunch dates when he was in town, and phone calls quite often.”

 Thus, by finally accepting her father for how he was, Leslie was blessed with the caring connection for which she had yearned.